wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/verifying-smartdashboard-is-working.rst

 .. image:: images/verifying-smartdashboard-is-working/connection-indicator-connected.png
   :width: 350

-Connection indicator widget
+Connection Indicator Widget
 ---------------------------

 SmartDashboard includes a connection indicator widget which will turn red or green depending on the connection to NetworkTables, usually provided by the roboRIO.
 For instructions to add this widget, look at :ref:`Adding a Connection Indicator <docs/software/wpilib-tools/smartdashboard/smartdashboard-intro:Adding a Connection Indicator>` in the SmartDashboard Intro.

-Minimal robot program
+Robot Program Example
 ---------------------

 .. tabs::